Nagalakshmi77/FRT-project/README.md

 - Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
 - User can know about health information through this website.
 - Included the feedback Survey form to increase the scope of improvement

+## Deployment in Azure
+-Start to Create Static Web App

+-Select Subscription, Create Resource Group

+-Filled the Details of App informarion and Deployed Using through GitHub

+-Reviwed and Cross Checked everything and Started to Deploy

+-After Deploying Resource Group, Checked and run CI/CD in github actions

+-Finally Deployed my Static Web App

 ## Screenshots
 ![Screenshot (33)](https://user-images.githubusercontent.com/117429632/206090299-2da3716a-2a37-4c00-b288-134fe299f89d.png)